Carreg Wen BeachBorth y Gest, Llŷn Peninsula

 There are no facilities on the beaches themselves.
 The nearest ones are in the village of Borth y Gest.

 The closest place to park your car is the free car park adjacent to the beach in the centre of the village of Borth y Gest.
-In the summer months, when this fills up, you are able to park on the side roads around the village, subject to restrictions and the school has a small car park opposite it that can be used during the holiday period.
+In the summer months, when this fills up, you are able to park on the side roads around the village, subject to restrictions.
+The school has a small car park opposite it that can be used during the holiday period.

 Access is on foot along the beach from Borth y Gest or via the Wales Coastal Path and so it is not a beach for those less mobile or requiring the use of a pushchair or wheelchair.